 That was the plan anyway.
 Gusty winds at the launch site made it very difficult to measure the lift of the balloon, and after launch it was obvious we had under-filled it.
 The ascent rate was 2m/s instead of 3.5m/s meaning it reached the burst altitude later than planned while it was over the North Sea.
 In the minutes before burst it was even showing signs that it was beginning to float.
 The payload fell and thanks to a great effort from the receiver stations it was tracked all the way down to about 2km, just a few minutes from splash-down.

 Images from this flight can be seen here: https://secure.flickr.com/photos/fsphil/sets/72157628264170117/

 hadie:3 was launched at 11:38 BST on the 4th of June 2011 from the An-Creagan visitor centre.
 It reached a maximum altitude of 31616m at 12:57, and landed at 13:30 in a forest high up on the Sperrin Mountains.
-The payload got caught about 11m in one of the trees there and remained stuck there for nearly a month before being recovered.
+The payload got caught about 11m from the ground in one of the trees and remained stuck there for nearly a month before being recovered.